11Hayden/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - to create an empty file "hello"
-5-execute - to make file "hello" executable 6-multiple_permissions - to make file "hello" executable for both owner and group and only readable for user
+5-execute - to make file "hello" executable 6-multiple_permissions - to make file "hello" executable for both owner and group and only readable for user 7-everybody - it makes user, group owner and owner able to execute file "hello"